-(h) Submit a physical herd inventory completed by the herd veterinarian or an authorized agent of the department at least once

-- every 3 years.
+(h) Submit a physical herd inventory completed by the herd veterinarian or an authorized agent of the department at least once every 3 years.
 Each farm-raised deer in the herd shall have 2 forms of individual identification, as required under par. (a), which meet the requirements of sub.
 (2) (d) 4.
-Each farm-raised deer keeper with a herd enrolled in the herd status program under this section shall submit the first complete physical herd inventory by December 31, 2015. - (5) ANNUAL HERD CENSUS.
+Each farm-raised deer keeper with a herd enrolled in the herd status program under

+- this section shall submit the first complete physical herd inventory by December 31, 2015. - (5) ANNUAL HERD CENSUS.
 A person shall complete an annual herd census under sub.
 (4) (d) within 30 days before or after the anniversary of the herd's enrollment under sub.
 (3).
 The person shall file an annual census report under sub.
 (4) (d), on a form provided by the department, within 10 days after completing the annual herd census.
-The report shall include all of the following: - (a) A whole herd census that shall include all of the following: - 1.
-The total number of farm-raised deer in the herd at least one year old. - 2.
-The total number of farm-raised deer less than one year old. - 3.
+The report shall include all of the following: - (a) A whole herd census that shall include all of the following: - 3.
 The species, sex, and month and year of birth of all farmraised deer in the herd. - 4.
 The 2 individual identifications which meet the requirements of sub.
 (2) (d) 4. for each farm-raised deer that is at least one year old. - 5.
 The following information for each farm-raised deer added to the herd since the last herd census: - a.
 Whether the new farm-raised deer was born in the herd or added from another source. - b.
 If the farm-raised deer was added from another source, the name and address of the person from whom it was obtained.